OAlm/software_engineering_2014_template/6_user_interface.md

  5. Friend Location: when user chooses a friend in their friend list, the location of his firend will be revealed with the option to navigate user to their friend location
  6. Navigation: like GPS, it will show the route to friend's location using IPS technology.
  7. Statistic: show the statistic about users acivity ( which friends is tracked the most...)
+ 8. Credits: show names of author, version of application and also mailbox where users can send feedback.